mackadamian/mailbeez-documentation/pages/03.documentation/04.mailbeez/30.community-modules/32.trustedshops/default.en.md

     author: admin
 ---

-This free module automatically asks your customers to rate your store on trustedshops.
-For professional application we recommend the [Trustedshops Advanced](/documentation/mailbeez/trustedshops_advanced) module which comes with any Pro Plan!
+This free module, when installed, automatically asks your customers to rate your store on the Trustedshops rating service.
+For professional application, we recommend the [Trustedshops Advanced](/documentation/mailbeez/trustedshops_advanced) module which comes with any Pro Plan!

 The [Trustedshops Integration Suite](/documentation/configbeez/config_trustedshops_rss_importer) allows you to integrate your valuable TrustedShops rating into your Store-Front (SEO!) and into MailBeez generated Emails!